Interaction Pattern Disentangling for Multi-Agent Reinforcement Learning: Experiments

-To further test the potentiality of our proposed method, we compare our method in the super hard heterogeneous scenarios~(\emph{MMM2}, \emph{corridor}, \emph{6h\_vs\_8z}, \emph{3s5z\_vs\_3s6z}).
+To further test the potentiality of our proposed method, we compare our method in the super hard SMAC heterogeneous scenarios~(\emph{MMM2}, \emph{corridor}, \emph{6h\_vs\_8z}, \emph{3s5z\_vs\_3s6z}).
 In these challenging scenarios, extracting interaction patterns becomes complex due to the different unit types.
 Furthermore, there is a great disparity in strength between the two teams, and it is impossible to beat the enemies in a reckless way.
 The agents have to learn proper tactics to win the battle, while the sophisticated tactics are laborious to explore.
 In the \emph{MMM2} and \emph{6h\_vs\_8z} scenarios, OWQMIX and CWQMIX use a weighted projection that allows more emphasis to be placed on better joint actions, giving their improved ability in cooperative exploration.
 Even so, they inevitably fall into suboptimal policies with low test win rates.
 In contrast, the proposed OPT provides an impressive improvement in the performance over the baselines, showing its robustness to an increased rate and quality of exploration.
 Especially in the \emph{corridor} and \emph{3s5z\_vs\_3s6z} scenarios, almost all compared baselines cannot learn any effective policy and perform poorly.
 Our method still maintains a high learning efficiency, and in practice, leads to the superior performance compared to the baselines.

-The experimental results compared with the state-of-the-art policy-based methods are shown in Figure~\ref{fig:sigle-task-20M} and Table~\ref{tab:sigle-task}.
+The experimental results in SMAC compared with the state-of-the-art policy-based methods are shown in Figure~\ref{fig:sigle-task-20M} and Table~\ref{tab:sigle-task}.
 In the easy and hard homogeneous scenarios, our proposed OPT can achieve gratifying performances on par with those obtained by the policy-based methods.
 Furthermore, OPT still provides competent efficiency and performance guarantees in all super hard scenarios except the \emph{corridor} scenario where the final performance of OPT is only inferior to MAPPO.
 Besides, the additional results of QMIX and QPLEX show that more training timesteps enable value-based methods to converge to a higher performance, while OPT still maintains a better performance with a lower training cost.
-Overall, these extensive results exhibit the advantage of boosting interaction pattern disentangling in single-task MARL, yielding significantly superior performance compared with the state-of-the-art counterparts.